 Ever want to know how much traffic your site is getting?
 The pages that are generating the most traffic?
 Your demographics.. and so much more?!
 Google Analytics is a really great tool for all this information!
 I highly recommend signing up for a free account and then installing the tracking code on your site to get an accurate picture of your stats.

 Firstly, if you ever want to place ads on your site, your sponsors will want to know the amount of traffic your site is generating to get an accurate picture of how much exposure they will be getting through your site.
 If you have ambitions to place ads on your site, now is the time to add Google Analytics to your site because it will take some time to get a few months assessment of your average traffic and growth.

-Secondly, it’s a really great way to see what posts or products are your top viewed.
+Secondly, it’s a really great way to see what posts or products are the most popular.
 This gives you a better idea of what your readers are wanting to read, or what your buyers are wanting to buy.
 This helps you focus on what generates you interest and/or funds at the end of the day… and we all like to know our efforts are being fruitful.

 How do I add Google Analytics to my site?

 1. Sign up for a free Google Analytics account

 If you already have a google login, you can use your existing login and have everything all in one place!

 2. Get your tracking code to place on your site